ASL-19/secpolicy_gen/JSON.md

                         {
                         "text" : "All employees, contractors, consultants, temporary, and other workers are responsible for exercising good judgment regarding appropriate use of information, electronic devices, and network resources in accordance with policies and standards, and local laws and regulation.", "variables": []
+                        },
+                        {
+                        "text": "This section should appear if the user is using Service A", "include": "services.service_a"
+                        },
+                        {
+                        "text": "This section should appear if the user is using Service B", "include": "services.service_b"
+                        },
+                        {
+                        "text": "This section should appear if the user is using Service C", "include": "services.service_c"
+                        },
+                        {
+                        "text": "This section should appear if the user is using Service D", "include": "services.service_d"
+                        },
+                        {
+                        "text": "This section should appear if the user is using Service E", "include": "services.service_e"
+                        },
+                        {
+                        "text": "This section should appear if the user is using Service F", "include": "services.service_f"
                         }
+                    },

                     ]
                 }
             ]